A red hand print on green background

 Also, consider the location of the meeting and the seating arrangements.
 For example, meeting in a conference room not far from others, or setting up the meeting space where the person delivering the news sits closest to the door.
 Sitting nearest the door allows the person to exit quickly and call for assistance.

 Another option is having the conversation virtually.
 In the case of a virtual discussion, HR can suspend the employee until there is an outcome to the investigation.
-HR would then communicate with the person using video conference software.
+HR would then communicate with the person via video conference.

 Above all, you must make sure that the person delivering this information never feels alone or isolated.